russHyde/mast-shiny/DEPLOYING-SHINY.md

 so that my apps can be viewed in Chrome.

-So that you don't have to type these options in each time you launch your app, you can add them to a file `.Rprofile` in your working directory:
+So that you don't have to type these options in each time you launch your app, you can add them to a file `.Rprofile` in your home- or working-directory:

 ```
 # My ./.Rprofile looks like this
 options(shiny.port = 6600)
 options(browser = "chromium-browser")
 ```

+(However) if your app may be worked on by another developer, these options should probably be set in the home directory of your computer (so your choice of browser doesn't affect your colleagues choice of browser)

 ### Rstudio